|

 Mill-sawn veneers range in size but are often larger than what the average bandsaw can cut. |

-The most common size of a backed veneer is 4 x 8 ft.
-Some suppliers offer sheets as small as 2 x 8 and as large as 5 x 12 ft. |
+The most common size of a backed veneer is 2 x 8 and as large as 5 x 12 ft. |

-| Adhesive |
+Adhesive |

 PPR glue only.
 Other woodworking glues do not have the strength to keep a thicker veneer from delaminating over several seasons of humidity changes. |

-PPR glue |
+PPR Glue |

-PPR glue
+PPR Glue

-Flex-Pro (FSV) glue
+Flex-Pro (FSV) Glue

 Contact Cement